 ANNEX 1: VYOPTA SECURITY STANDARDS

-Capitalized terms not otherwise defined in this document have the meanings assigned to them in the Agreement.
+Capitalized terms not otherwise defined in this document have the meanings assigned to them in the Principal Agreement.

 - Information Security Program.
 AWS will maintain an information security program (including the adoption and enforcement of internal policies and procedures) designed to (a) help Customer secure Customer Data against accidental or unlawful loss, access or disclosure, (b) identify reasonably foreseeable and internal risks to security and unauthorized access to the Vyopta Environment, and (c) minimise security risks, including through risk assessment and regular testing.
 Vyopta will designate one or more employees to coordinate and be accountable for the information security program.
 The information security program will include the following measures:

 1.1 Network Security.
 The Vyopta Platform will be electronically accessible to employees, contractors and any other person as necessary to provide the Services.
 Vyopta will maintain access controls and policies to manage what access is allowed to the Vyopta Platform from each network connection and user, including the use of firewalls or functionally equivalent technology and authentication controls.
 Vyopta will maintain corrective action and incident response plans to respond to potential security threats.